RESTyard/RESTyard/README.md

 }
 ```

-When resolving routes to such an `HypermediaObject` the Formatter calls the `RouteKeyProducer` providing the `HypermediaObject` to generate a key from it.
+When resolving routes to such a `HypermediaObject` the Formatter calls the `RouteKeyProducer` providing the `HypermediaObject` to generate a key from it.
 See `CustomerRouteKeyProducer` for an example.

 #### Queries
-Client shall not build query strings.
-Instead they post a JSON object to an `HypermediaAction` and receive the URI to the desired queryresult in the `Location` header.
+Clients shall not build query strings.
+Instead they post a JSON object to a `HypermediaAction` and receive the URI to the desired query result in the `Location` header.
 ``` csharp
 [HttpPostHypermediaAction("CreateQuery", typeof(HypermediaAction<CustomerQuery>))]
 public ActionResult NewQueryAction([SingleParameterBinder(typeof(CustomerQuery))] CustomerQuery query)